Coder-Andrew/LethalLoader/README.md

 # How to use:
 1. Drag Lethal Loader into a folder that is next to your Steam folder.
 This will not work if your Steam folder is in your C drive
-1. Double click the loader.exe and enjoy!
+1. Double click the LethalLoader.exe and enjoy!

 ### Example Directory:
 - **E Drive/**